mhtocs/the-great-tab-keeper/README.md

 Reduce tab clutter in chrome using plain-text tab rules, scheduled cleanup, archive restore.

-open the dashboard from the toolbar icon. rules run on an alarm; you can also hit **run now**.
+open the dashboard from the toolbar icon. rules run automatically in background every 5 minutes; you can also hit **run now**.

 ## how to use this extension